t-a-s-h/dominoes/readme.md

 2. Maybe implement ability to play against someone using a different device.
 ### UI / UX improvements
 - Create some sort of UI as none currently exists for this game.
-	- Will likely recreate same game logic in TypeScript and style with CSS for presentation, keep C++ for training.
+	- Will likely use TypeScript for frontend.